tetratelabs/terraform-provider-tsb/docs/resources/user.md

 ### Read-Only

-- `id` (String) Fully-qualified name of the resource.
+- `id` (String) Fully-qualified name of the User resource.
 - `source_type` (String) Where the user comes from.
-It can be a local user that exists only in TSB (LOCAL) or it can be a user that has been synchronized from the Identity Provider (LDAP).
+It can be a local user that exists only in TSB (type LOCAL) or it can be a user that has been synchronized from the Identity Provider (for example: type LDAP). <!-- terraform code generation tags +protoc-gen-terraform:computed +protoc-gen-terraform:enumdefault:4 -->